-The longitude-altitude cross sections of the particles mass concentrations (along 28.3°N) displayed in Fig. 11 highlight their convective uplift over the Sichuan Basin.
+The longitude-altitude cross sections of the particle mass concentrations (along 28.3° N) displayed in Fig. 11 high-light their convective uplift over the Sichuan Basin.
 As in Fig. 10, POA are much larger than BC but the main features are identical for both types of particles.
-Particles of Aitken mode (mode #1) follow the same transport pathway than CO (Fig. 8c) with uplift in the convective updrafts up to the 380 K isentropic level around 104°E. Relative to CO their concentrations is largely reduced with only about one third remaining above 12 km following scavenging within the convective clouds.
+Particles of Aitken mode (mode #1) follow the same transport pathway as CO (Fig. 8c) with uplift in the convective updraughts up to the 380 K isentropic level around 104° E. Relative to CO concentration, their concentrations are largely reduced with only about one-third remaining above 12 km following scavenging within the convective clouds.
 Large particles of accumulation mode (mode #2) enhancement is not even detectable within the convective pipe above 12 km.
 Indeed large particles are more efficiently scavenged by cloud and rain droplets than small particles.
-The initial mean aerosol radius of mode #1 and #2 are 0.036 μm and 0.385 μm, respectively, which is too small to be effectively scavenged by convective precipitation below and in the cloud (Slinn et al., 1983).
-This result thus implies that aerosol sizes in both modes within the polluted plume are increased during the uplifting within the cloud by gas-particles conversion, condensation of water in the aerosol and coagulation (Andronache, 2003; Tost et al., 2007; Berthet et al., 2010; Tulet et al., 2010).
-The topography (top altitudes ~4 km) around the Sichuan Basin triggered the continuous deep convective events which ventilated the large amounts of pollutants, i.e. CO, POA, and BC, stored at the mountain foothills into the AMA.
+The initial mean aerosol radius of mode #1 and #2 are 0.036 and 0.385 μm, respectively, which is too small to be effectively scavenged by convective precipitation below and in the cloud (Slinn, 1983).
+This result thus implies that aerosol sizes in both modes within the polluted plume are increased during the uplifting within the cloud by gas-toparticle conversion, condensation of water in the aerosol, and coagulation (Andronache, 2003; Tost et al., 2007; Tulet et al., 2010).
+Note that mixing of insoluble aerosols such as BC with soluble secondary compounds to become hygroscopic and potentially CCN (cloud condensate nuclei) that could be activated into cloud droplets is not taken into account in the simulation.
+The topography (top altitudes $\sim 4 \, \mathrm{km}$) around the Sichuan Basin triggered the continuous deep convective events, which ventilated the large amounts of pollutants, i.e. CO, POA, and BC, stored at the mountain foothills into the AMA.
+The simulation results shows us interesting aspects of primary particles of POA and BC with respect to the development of deep convective clouds; however, it is not supported by measurement and shows the need for future field campaigns deploying instruments that can detect various aerosol particles.

-5 Impact of regional sources on UTLS composition
+5 Impact of regional sources on the UTLS composition

-The previous section has highlighted the impact of a single strong convective event from a highly polluted region on the composition of the AMA.
-It can raise the CO concentration by up to 18 % in the convective area and by up to 10 % over a large region.
-The impact over the whole AMA reaches a maximum of about half a percent and it is largely reduced after a couple of days.
-In order to determine the impact of emissions from the neighbouring regions to the composition of the AMA during the StratoClim campaign, three additional experiments (Table 2) have been conducted with emissions turned off over Sichuan (SIC01, 26-33°N, 101-109°E, red box in Fig. 2) over China (CHN01: 20-40°N, 100-122°E, black box) and over India (IND01, 10-35°N, 70-95°E, green box) at 00:00 UTC on 1 August until 00:00 UTC on 8 August.
-Figure 12 displays
+The previous section highlighted the impact of a single strong convective event from a highly polluted region on the composition of the AMA.
+It can raise the CO concentration by up to 18% in the convective area and by up to 10% over a large region.
+The impact over the whole AMA reaches a maximum of about half a percent and is largely reduced after a couple of days.
+In order to determine the impact of emissions from the neighbouring regions to the composition of the AMA during the StratoClim campaign, three additional experiments (Table 3) were conducted with emissions turned off over Sichuan (SIC01, 26-33° N, 101-109° E; red box in Fig. 2), over China (CHN01: 20-40° N, 100-122° E; black box), and over India (IND01, 10-35° N, 70-95° E; green box) at 00:00 UTC on 1 August until 00:00 UTC on 8 August.
+Note that the convection activity is identical in all experiments.
+Figure 12 displays the 10 d averaged horizontal distributions of CO concentration at 14.8 km from the CNTL simulation and the differences between the CNTL and sensitivity experiments SIC01, CHN01, and IND01.
+The CO concentrations from SIC01, CHN01, and IND01 along the Geophysica flight tracks are displayed in orange, red, and blue in Fig. 4.
+For the four analysed flights, the local Indian contribution is generally larger than the Sichuan and Chinese remote contributions.
+This is in agreement with Bucci et al.